stotko/stdgpu/README.md

 ```

-<b>CMake Options</b>.
+**CMake Options**.
 To configure the library, two sets of options are provided.
 The following build options control the build process:

 Build Option | Effect | Default
 --- | --- | ---